Blog

 Short answer: a coil tipper and a coil upender usually describe the same core machine: equipment that rotates a coil from one orientation to another.
 A coil inverter is usually selected when the plant needs a true flip or more specialized load reversal.

-This guide explains the difference between coil tippers, coil upenders, and coil inverters, with internal links to MetalPress coil tipper equipment, coil handling applications, and the quote request page.
+This guide explains the difference between coil tippers, coil upenders, and coil inverters, with internal links to MetalPress coil tipper equipment, the industrial coil cart, coil handling applications, and the quote request page.

 Why the Terms Overlap